• Skip to main content

 Tips for making cream cheese frosting

-• Make sure your butter is room temperature
+• Make sure your butter is room temperature, almost liquid.

-• Ensure the cream cheese you use is cold
+• Ensure the cream cheese you use is very cold.

 • Do not overmix!

-• If it’s lumpy, push it through a sieve and no one will be any the wiser
+• If it’s lumpy, push it through a sieve, and no one will be any wiser.

-• Failing that, add in some more icing sugar, a little at a time, until it reaches the desired consistency
+• Failing that, add some more icing sugar, a little at a time until it reaches the desired consistency.

 Photo of spiced zucchini cupcake with cream cheese frosting on a wooden serving board surrounded in chopped nuts.